The Paleface (1948)

 Painless and Calamity are captured and taken to an Indian camp, where Indians are played both by Chief Yowlachie, (a genuine Native American) and by Iron Eyes Cody (an Italian-American who passed as a Native American).
 The comedy at their expense, though hardly politically correct, is too silly to give serious offense.

 Hope gives a pleasing rendition of the song 'Buttons and Bows', written by Victor Young, which won an Oscar.
-It's a plea for girls to go back East and wear pretty clothes, but Russell looks equally fetching in satin dresses and buckskin pants.
-Four years later 'Buttons and Bows' was repeated in a sequel, titled 'Son of Paleface', (directed by the writer of 'The Paleface', Frank Tashlin).
-Hope and Russell are reunited, this time supported by Roy Rogers, and his horse Trigger, who gets a song of his own, 'A Four Legged Friend'.
+Four years later 'Buttons and Bows' was repeated in a sharp and equally funny sequel, titled 'Son of Paleface', (directed by the writer of 'The Paleface', Frank Tashlin).
+Hope and Russell are reunited, although as different characters, and are this time supported by Roy Rogers, and his horse Trigger, who gets a song of his own, 'A Four Legged Friend'.

 Main Cast